jollyblondgiant/DerbyDames/rules/general.md

     any other action, she cannot resume the rest of that movement.

 Once a skater has moved up to her movement value, she may attempt a
-    SPRINT to move her movement value again, BLOCK an opoonent, or ASSIST a teammate.
+    SPRINT to move +D6 inches, BLOCK an opoonent, or ASSIST a teammate.

 A star skater may execute her special move at any point during her